 Significant outstanding Ask orders at a particular price range may form what traders call a "Sell Wall."

-The Spread represents the difference between the highest buy order and lowest sell order for a trading pair.
-It is displayed in between the Ask and the Bid sides of the Order Book.
+The Price is displayed in between the Ask and the Bid sides of the Order Book.
+This is the current price of the asset.